Chair Massage Helps Desk-Bound Workers

 |August 29th to September 1st

 Biography & Fees

-I am Sandra Gill, Nationally Certified Massage Therapist (NCBTMB) who specializes in Chair Massage.
+I am Sandra Gill, Licensed Massage Therapist who specializes in Chair Massage.
 Since 1997, I have provided chair massage throughout the Denver-Metro area as well as therapeutic table massage at my office located in Thornton.
 I am legally registered as a massage therapist in Colorado (No. 765).
-In addition, I maintain National Certification as a Bodyworker and Massage Therapist (NCBTMB) and adhere to their national Code of Ethics and Standards of Practice.
 I belong to the Associated Bodywork and Massage Professionals (ABMP) and adhere to their strict Code of Ethics.
 My Curriculum Vitae is posted here.

 Annually, I participate on the sports massage team for the Children's Hospital Courage Classic Bicycle Tour and donate a portion of my fees to Children's Hospital as well as the MS150, where a portion of our fees are donated to the MS Foundation.
-I also regularly support the Smile Train, Guiding Eyes for the Blind, Engineers Without Borders and the Adams County Alternatives to Family Violence (Women's Shelter).
+I also regularly support the Smile Train, Guiding Eyes for the Blind and Engineers Without Borders.

 My fees are very competitive and my service provides a memorable experience for your employees/clients.
 My fee for company-provided chair massage is $60 per hour.
 For employee paid chair massage, the fee is $ 10 for ten minutes, $15 for fifteen minutes, $20 for twenty minutes and $30 for 30 minutes.
 If you have a larger group, I can bring additional qualified massage therapists to assist.
 Please feel free to contact me at 303-349-7277 or send an e-mail to firstname.lastname@example.org.